Three myths — and truths — about retirement living

 Myth #2: “All retirement communities are pretty much the same.”

 Truth #2: It can be difficult to tell the differences between retirement communities — until you really see one from the inside.
 A community tour is a great way to see for yourself: What amenities does it have?
 How much do residents interact socially?
 What is the dining like?
 Does the community offer levels of care?
 What are the residency options?
-A personal visit can answer these questions — and so can a good Residency Counselor, like the ones you’ll meet at Vantage House.
+A personal visit can answer these questions — and so can a good Residency Counselor, like the ones you’ll meet at Vantage Point.

 Myth #3: “If I move out of my house, I’ll have nothing to do.”